kevinomyonga/kevinomyonga.github.io/motybase/privacy-policy.md

 We use the collected information to:

-- Improve game performance and stability.
+- Improve app performance and stability.
-- Understand how players interact with the Game.
+- Understand how players interact with the App.
 - Identify and fix crashes, bugs, and errors.

 ---